callidus/DecodeTTLV/README.md

 # DecodeTTLV
 This little utility script will decode TTLV byte buffers as used in the KMIP protocol.
 The script requires the PyKMIP library for enum definitions.
+To use the script just run it providing hex encoded TTLV data on the command line

 For example the following data: